Content Creator For Impact Volunteering in Italy - Rome

 Volunteers will be required to have prior skills, so please ensure you include all relevant qualifications and/or experience in your application.

-Why do Creative Technologies volunteering in Rome with IVHQ?
+Why do Content Creator For Impact volunteering in Rome with IVHQ?

-When you volunteer on the Creative Technologies project in Rome you’ll be adding value to the local community, while also developing personally and professionally by:
+When you volunteer on the Content Creator For Impact project in Rome you’ll be adding value to the local community, while also developing personally and professionally by:

 - Supporting the mandate and operations of local NGOs